2011-2014 - Postdoctoral researcher (University of Copenhagen)

 George completed an integrated Masters course in Bioscience at Durham University.
 During his final year project in Martin Cann’s group, George investigated a potential new post-translational modification of ubiquitin, and how this impacted the formation of polyubiquitin chains.
 George has also undertaken summer projects at King’s College London and the Chinese Academy of Science Institute of Biophysics, Beijing.

 As part of a 12-week rotational project, George will investigate ZUP1 function using biochemical approaches.

 2018-present - DPhil BBSRC Interdisciplinary Bioscience (Merton College, University of Oxford)

 2017-2018 - MSc Drug Discovery (King’s College London/ AstraZeneca)

 2013-2017 - BSc (Hons) Biochemistry (University of Edinburgh)

 Matt carried out a BSc (Hons) degree in Biochemistry at The University of Edinburgh before moving on to an MSc degree in Drug Discovery at King’s College London with an industrial placement at AstraZeneca in Cambridge.
 His research focused on developing a cell-based split protein luminescence assay to quantify the induced degradation of cancer related proteins by novel proteolysis targeting chimera (PROTAC) molecules.

-As part of a 12-week rotational project Matt is initiating our genome-wide CRISPR/Cas9 screening approaches.
+As part of a 12-week rotational project Matt helped us get started with our genome-wide CRISPR/Cas9 screening approaches.

 As well as her Biochemistry undergraduate practical classes, Phoebe carried out a summer project at UCL and was keen to pursue cell biology methodologies in the lab.

-During the 18-week Part II project, Phoebe is working on aspects of how mammalian cells use single-stranded DNA as a platform for protein signalling.
+During the 18-week Part II project, Phoebe worked on aspects of how mammalian cells use single-stranded DNA as a platform for protein signalling.